jidongbsu/cs452-buddy-system/README.md

 ## Overview

 In this assignment we will implement our own memory allocator.
 More specifically, we will replace malloc/free with your own memory management scheme based on the Buddy system discussed in class.
 Note this is NOT a kernel project, and you should just develop your code on onyx, not in your virtual machine.
+Submissions fail to compile or run on onyx, will not be graded.

 ## Startup